hellroy/layneharris_resume/README.md

 ### Executive Leader in Creative Technology

 **Profile**
-With over 20 years of experience, Layne Harris is an accomplished leader in interactive media.
+With over 20 years of experience, Layne Harris is an accomplished leader in interactive media & advertising.
 His expertise spans development, management, design, and innovation.
-Layne has collaborated with top-tier clients like HBO, Starbucks, Nestle, Oreo, and Canon, demonstrating a unique ability to drive forward-thinking projects.
+Layne has collaborated with top-tier clients like HBO, Starbucks, Nestle, Oreo, and Canon, demonstrating a unique ability to drive forward-thinking marketing campaigns.

 ### Professional Experience